Faysal-Ahmed-Aweys/guess-master/README.md

 ![duplicate number error](screenshots/duplicate_number_error.png)

 ## **Future-Enhancements**
+I believe i have added everything I thought was necessary to include in the game.
+However, the following features will make the game much more fun.

+1. Let the player select the range within which they can guess the number and based on that range, give the player a certain number of tries so the players can challenge themselves more.
+2. A multiplayer version of the game where one player gets a chance to guess the number and if they fail, the other player gets a chance to guess the number and whoever guesses the number first wins.

 ## **Libraries used**
 1. random - Used to generate a random number between 0 and 10 for the player to guess.